Total Hip Arthroplasty, THA, THR, total hip replacement

 - Hydroyapatite(HA) is osteoconductive

-- Anterosuperior acetabular screws risk external iliac artery and vein, anteroinferior screws risk as well as the obturatornerve, artery, and vein.
+- Acetabular Screw: Anterosuperior quadrant acetabular screws risk external iliac artery and vein, anteroinferior screws risk the obturator nerve, artery, and vein.
 Acetab division are drawn by placing a line starting at ASIS and passing through acetab center and then a line perpendicular to that.
 Wasielewski RC, et al: Acetabular anatomy and the transacetabular fixation screws in total hip arthroplasty JBJS 1990;72A:501-508.

 - Stability= 1-component design(head-neck ratio is primary determinant of arc range, excursion is 1/2diameter of fem head), 2-component alignment, 3-soft-tissue tension(abductors ie neck offset and length), 4-soft-tissue function